Cryingcactus/gatsby-starter-netlify-cms/src/pages/values/index.md

     - title: inclusivity
       copy: We embrace diverse perspectives and ideas.
 We do not tolerate exclusivity in any way.
+  copy: At tgthr, we believe that good  practices are good for the world and great
+    for business.
+Our guiding prinicples are the cornerstones for how we operate internally and with clients.
 titleCopySection:
   title: we practice what we preach.
   copy: >-